-Best HD image converters to try in 2026
+Best HD image converters to try in 2026: side-by-side comparison

-Need to convert a low-res, blurry, or pixelated image to real HD, 1080p, 4K, or even 8K.
-These HD image converters actually hold up under zoom, print, and social.
+Need to convert a low-res, blurry, or pixelated image to real HD, 1080p, 4K, or even 8K?

 | Tool name | Best for | Pricing model | Key strength |